epapapet/rapidARQ/generic.md

 Note that:

-* options CODERATE CODING_DEPTH and ACK_PERIOD cannot be used with SRARQ
+* options CODERATE, CODING_DEPTH and ACK_PERIOD cannot be used with SRARQ
 * options CODING_DEPTH and RTX cannot be used with Tetrys
 * options CODING_DEPTH and ACK_PERIOD cannot be used with Catepillar
-* options ACK_PERIOD cannot be used with CARQ
+* options ACK_PERIOD cannot be used with rapidARQ

 Finally, note that, for any parameter that is not defined by the user, the script will use a default value.
 More specifically, the default values are: